with/out (2024)

 Opening with joyful cheers, the finale focuses on the bright side of "being in the same boat" and specifically celebrates the Sejong Soloists' 30th anniversary.
 Reflecting on the soloists’ words on how they cherish their experiences with Sejong (when I asked them) and the kinship among their musicians, this movement portrays delightful tunes and energy.

-with/out was commissioned by the Sejong Soloists (Kyung W. Kang, Creative and Executive Director) to celebrate their 30th anniversary.
+“with/out” was commissioned by the Sejong Soloists (Kyung W. Kang, Creative and Executive Director) to celebrate their 30th anniversary.

 Duration: 22 minutes